marsislav/fireball/readme.txt

 == Copyright ==

-Fireball is WordPress free Wordpress Theme, 2022 marsislav.net Fireball is distributed under the terms of the GNU GPL.
+Fireball is free Wordpress Theme developed by Marsislav in 2022.
+Fireball is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify